2013-14 General Catalog

 Web site: http://www.uiowa.edu/~frrbp/

-Three courses offered by the Free Radical and Radiation Biology Program are open to University of Iowa undergraduate students: 077:103 (FRRB:5000) Radiation Biology, 077:107 (FRRB:4000) Special Topics: Advanced Undergraduates, and 077:108 (FRRB:4001) Special Topics: Advanced Undergraduates.
+Four courses offered by the Free Radical and Radiation Biology Program are open to University of Iowa undergraduate students: 077:103 (FRRB:5000) Radiation Biology, 077:107 (FRRB:4000) Special Topics: Advanced Undergraduates, 077:108 (FRRB:4001) Special Topics: Advanced Undergraduates, and 077:120 (FRRB:3130) Radiation Safety and Radiobiology.
 Students looking for an overview of the biological effects of radiation, including the role of free radicals, will find 077:103 (FRRB:5000) Radiation Biology especially appropriate.
 All three courses are appropriate for students who plan to enter medicine, nuclear medicine technology, environmental health, or related programs.Back To Top

 The Carver College of Medicine administers graduate programs in free radical and radiation biology; graduate degrees are granted through the Graduate College.
 See Carver College of Medicine and Graduate College in the Catalog for general information about study in medicine and graduate study at the University.Back To Top